seongmin-jun/vinfo/README.md

 "nodemon index.js" in the package.json file listens for changes made in the index.js file

+to run a script type "npm run rubikon" or "npm run start"
 ----------------------------------------------------------------------------

 Fehler, die sich noch in dem index.js Script befinden: